apache/flink/docs/dev/libs/cep.md

 // expecting 2 or more occurrences and repeating as many as possible start.timesOrMore(2).greedy();

+// expecting 0, 2 or more occurrences
+start.timesOrMore(2).optional()

 // expecting 0, 2 or more occurrences and repeating as many as possible start.timesOrMore(2).optional().greedy();
 {% endhighlight %}